luk036/luk036.github.io/minmax-placement.md

 --

 A1.
-The squared objective is to blame
+Analytic placer's smooth approximated HPWL is to blame.

+- Analytic placer is a wirelength-driven global placer.
+- convex -> analytical placement (gradient can be computed analytically)
+    - note 1: quadratic approximation: can be solved efficiently by the conjugate gradient method.
+    - note 2: non-quadratic approximation: such as log-sum-exp technique.
+    - fixed position constraints
+    - density constraints
+- non-convex -> simulated annealing
+- legalization -> detailed placement

 --

-But the original objective function has since been used.
+- But the original objective function has since been used.

---
+---

+## Who should be blamed for the congestion problem?

 A2.
 HPWL wirelength model is to blame

 --

-But some compensation factor (e.g. Rent's rule) has since been used.
+- But some compensation factor (e.g. Rent's rule) has since been used.
-Moreover, congestion map, more accurate wirelength models has been tried.

 --